13 Jobs That Will Be Gone Within 20 Years

 DC Studio/Adobe employees in an office wearing headphones

-Telemarketers are another sales-oriented occupation that is expected to lose out as the years roll on.
+Telemarketers are another sales-oriented occupation expected to lose out as the years roll on.

 The big reason is web-based advertising.
-Digital ads reach more people and allow companies to target users based on what they’re looking for, per their browsing history, according to BLS.
+According to BLS, digital ads reach more people and allow companies to target users based on their browsing history and what they’re looking for.

 Warehouse workers